kenhitchcock/event-driven-ansible-examples/README.md

-# event-driven-ansible-examples
+# Event Driven Ansible examples
-Examples for the Event Driven Ansible book
+Examples for the Event Driven Ansible book written by Dan Hawker and Ken Hitchcock